The Briggs & Stratton 20725 is a gas-powered pressure washer offering a maximum water pressure of 3300 PSI and flow of 2.5 GPM. (Read full specs)

 Zoom on the Briggs & Stratton 20725

-The Briggs & Stratton 20725 is a heavy duty, commercial pressure washer, that provides its users with an all-around versatile cleaning experience, and enables:
+The Briggs & Stratton 20725, a heavy duty, commercial pressure washer, gives its user an all-around versatile cleaning experience, topped off by the following features:

 - applying detergent and cleaning solutions

 Its triplex pump, which utilizes a powerful 208 cc engine, may deliver a pressure of up to 3300 PSI (almost 55 times more than a standard garden hose) and a flow of up to 2.5 GPM.
 These values correspond to a cleaning power of 8250 Cleaning Units.